Maximum Likelihood Estimation of Sparse Networks with Missing Observations

 \subsection{Upper bound on the risk of the restricted maximum likelihood estimator}

 In this section, we establish an upper bound on the risk of the maximum likelihood estimator and show that it matches the minimax convergence rate obtained in \cite{KloppGraphon,2015gaoBiclustering}.
-We will measure the risk of our estimator in Frobenius norm.
+We will measure the risk of our estimator in $\bPi$-weighted Frobenius norm.
 To bound the risk of the maximum likelihood estimator, we assume that there exists sequences $\rho_n$ and $\gamma_n$ such that $\forall i<j$, Note that for sparse graphs, $\rho_n$ corresponds to the sparsity inducing sequence in equation \eqref{sparse_graphon}.

-We need condition \eqref{cond_bounds} to have the equivalence between the Frobenius distance and the Kullback-Leibler divergence.
-This assumption is systematic in the literature studying the maximum likelihood estimator for the stochastic block model as it guarantees that the loss associated to the maximum likelihood estimator is Lipschitz.
+The assumption \eqref{cond_bounds} is systematic in the literature studying the maximum likelihood estimator for the stochastic block model, as it guarantees that the loss associated to the maximum likelihood estimator is Lipschitz.
 See, for example, \cite{LikelihoodBickel} and \cite{BickelMS}, where the authors assume that the adjacency matrix is generated by an homogeneous stochastic block model for which the matrix $\bQ^*/\rho_n$ has entries bounded away from $0$.
 In our model, this corresponds to imposing that $\rho_n = O(\gamma_n)$, i.e., that all entries of the matrix of connections probabilities $\bTheta^*$ are of the same order of magnitude.
 Our assumptions are more general than the one developped in these articles, as they also cover the case $\gamma_n = o(\rho_n)$.